Convergence of flow-based generative models via proximal gradient descent in Wasserstein space: Generation guarantee of reverse process

 The assumed Lipschitz constants are theoretical and motivated by neural ODE models, to be detailed below.
-Our analysis of $\W( \tilde q_0, q_0 )$ applies to any type of flow network (like invertible ResNet) as long as Assumption \ref{assump:Tn-Lip-bound} on $T_n$ and $S_n$ holds.
+Our analysis of $\W( \tilde q_0, q_0 )$ applies to any type of flow network (like invertible ResNet) as long as the needed assumptions on $T_n$ and $S_n$ hold.

-We justify the Lipschitz conditions in Assumptions \ref{assump:1st-order-condition-error} and \ref{assump:Tn-Lip-bound} under the framework of neural ODE flow, namely \eqref{eq:def-ode-tn}\eqref{eq:def-Tn-2}, including the Lipschitz constant $e^{\gamma K}$ of $T_{n}$ and inverse.
+We justify the assumptions on $T_n$, $T_n^{-1}$ and $S_n$ under the framework of neural ODE flow, namely \eqref{eq:def-ode-tn}\eqref{eq:def-Tn-2}, including the Lipschitz constant $e^{\gamma K}$ of $T_n^{-1}$.
 Specifically, by the elementary Lemma \ref{lemma:ode-lip} proved in Appendix \ref{app:proofs-sec5}, we know that if $T_{n+1}$ can be numerically exactly computed as \eqref{eq:def-Tn-2} and $\hat v( x,t)$ on $\R^d \times [t_n, t_{n+1}]$ satisfies a uniform $x$-Lipschitz condition with Lipschitz constant $K$, then both $T_{n+1}$ and its inverse are Lipschitz on $\R^d$ with Lipschitz constant $e^{ \gamma K}$.
 We will assume the same $K$ throughout time for simplicity.
 In practice, Lipschitz regularization techniques can be applied to the neural network parametrized $\hat v(x,t)$, and the global Lipchitz bound of $\hat v$ on $\R^d$ can be achieved by ``clipping'' $\hat v$ to vanish outside some bounded domain of $x$.
-In addition, in a neural-ODE-based flow model, the reverse process is by integrating the neural ODE in reverse time, and thus we can also expect the same Lipschitz property of $S_{n+1}$ (because $-\hat v(x,t)$ satisfies the same $x$-Lipschitz bound with $\hat v(x,t)$).
+Meanwhile, note that if $T: \R^d \to \R^d$ is invertible and $T^{-1}$ is globally Lipschitz on $\R^d$, then $T$ is non-degenerate.
+Thus $T_{n+1}$ and $T_{n+1}^{-1}$ both being non-degenerate are implied by (and weaker than) the global Lipschitzness of $T_{n+1}$ and its inverse.
+In addition, in a neural-ODE-based flow model, the reverse process is by integrating the neural ODE in reverse time, and thus we can expect similar properties of $S_{n}$.

 While the computed transport $T_{n}$ and $S_{n}$ often differ from the exact numerical integration of the ODE, we still expect the Lipschitz property to retain.
-For general flow models which may not be neural ODE, we impose the same theoretical assumption.
-At last, the global Lipschitz condition of the $T_n$ and $S_n$ may be theoretically relaxed by combining with truncation arguments of the probability distributions, which is postponed here.
+For general flow models, which may not be neural ODE, we impose the same theoretical assumptions.
+At last, the global Lipschitz condition may be theoretically relaxed by combining with truncation arguments of the probability distributions, which is postponed here.